+A. Written Notice

-- a.
-Written Notice: Upon the submission of a Formal Complaint, the Title IX Co-Coordinator will provide written notice to the Complaint and Respondent, if known, including the following: - i.
-A copy of this Policy.
+Upon the submission of a Formal Complaint, the Title IX Co-Coordinator will provide written notice to the Complaint and Respondent, if known, including the following:

-- ii.
-Notice of the allegations of conduct that may constitute Title IX Sexual Harassment, with sufficient detail for the Respondent to prepare a response before any initial interview, including, if known, the identities of the Parties involved and the date and location of the incident. - iii.
-The presumption that the Respondent is not responsible for the alleged Title IX Sexual Harassment unless a determination of responsibility is reached at the conclusion of the Formal Resolution Process. - iv.
-Notice of the Parties' entitlement to an Advisor of choice at any meeting, interview or other proceeding related to the Formal Complaint, as discussed in Section X(C). - v.
-The identity of the Investigator as described in Section XI(A). - vi.
-Notice that the Parties may inspect, and review evidence gathered during the investigation as discussed in Section XI(B). - vii.
-Notice that Neumann University's Student Code of Conduct and Employee Relations policies prohibit knowingly making false statements or knowingly submitting false information during the Formal Complaint Processes. - b.
-Dismissal for Purposes of Title IX Sexual Harassment: If any of the following circumstances are met, the Title IX Co-Coordinator will dismiss the Formal Complaint for purposes of any form of Title IX Sexual Harassment: - i.
-Even if proved, the misconduct alleged in the Formal Complaint would not constitute Title IX Sexual Harassment as defined in Section IV. - ii.
-The misconduct alleged in the Formal Complaint did not occur in Neumann University's education program or activity, which is defined as locations, events or circumstances over which Neumann University exercised substantial control over both Respondent and the context in which the misconduct occurred, or any building owned or controlled by a student organization officially recognized by Neumann University; or - iii.
-The misconduct alleged in the Formal Complaint is not alleged to have occurred in the United States.
+- A copy of this Policy. - Notice of the allegations of conduct that may constitute Title IX Sexual Harassment, with sufficient detail for the Respondent to prepare a response before any initial interview, including, if known, the identities of the Parties involved and the date and location of the incident. - The presumption that the Respondent is not responsible for the alleged Title IX Sexual Harassment unless a determination of responsibility is reached at the conclusion of the Formal Resolution Process. - Notice of the Parties' entitlement to an Advisor of choice at any meeting, interview or other proceeding related to the Formal Complaint, as discussed in Section X(C). - The identity of the Investigator as described in Section XI(A). - Notice that the Parties may inspect and review evidence gathered during the investigation as discussed in Section XI(B). - Notice that Neumann University's Student Code of Conduct and Employee Relations policies prohibit knowingly making false statements or knowingly submitting false information during the Formal Complaint Processes.

+If additional allegations of conduct that might constitute Title IX Sexual Harassment are identified during the course of the investigation and will be included in the Formal Complaint Processes, the Title IX Co-Coordinator will issue an updated notice.